I am writing a series of articles to show you how therapy can help with intrusive thoughts. I shall cover.

 For example, people with what I shall call more classic OCD (the type that mainstream media is more familiar with) might help explain the function of compulsion in a way that makes sense.

 Someone who has OCD surrounding contamination could wash their hands in a certain way after touching something.
-If I ask them what would happen if you could not wash your hands, i.e. not carry out your compulsion, what would happen?
+What would happen if I asked them if they could not wash their hands, i.e. not carry out their compulsion?
 They might say they get very anxious and fear spreading germs and making someone sick.

 In this example, the function of the compulsion is to keep the people they care about safe.